This RFA closed on April 19, 2022

 In addition to the above criteria, reviewers will evaluate the value to the biomedical community of the proposed work, in particular:

-Lastly, all applicants invited to submit a Full Application must include in their proposal a Diversity, Equity, and Inclusion (DEI) statement, describing (a) any efforts the software project(s) named in this proposal have undertaken to increase diversity, equity, and inclusion with respect to their contributors and audience; and (b) the results of such efforts, if applicable.
+Lastly, all applicants invited to submit a Full Application must include in their proposal a Diversity, Equity, and Inclusion (DEI) statement, describing (1) any efforts the software project(s) named in this proposal have undertaken to increase diversity, equity, and inclusion with respect to their contributors and audience; and (2) the results of such efforts, if applicable.
 This statement will be reviewed alongside the above criteria.
 Please see examples of DEI statements from successful proposals funded in previous cycles.

 REPORTING & PROGRESS